-CAR 244-Graphic Production 1 Lect., 4 Studio, 3 Sem.-Hrs.
-This course is designed to give the student mechanical skills needed to work in an advertising agency as well as theory of various methods of production.
-Pasteups of simple and complex mechanicals are executed.
-Students learn theory and specifications of type, various stages from concept in design to mechanical and graphic steps needed to prepare for printing.
+CAR 244-Graphic Production

+1 Lect., 4 Studio, 3 Sem.-Hrs.
+This course is designed to give the student mechanical and digital skills needed to work in visual communications as well as the theory of various methods of production.
+Paste-ups of simple and complex mechanicals are executed.
+Theories of different types of printing are covered.